Xixaus/SI-CE/docs/index.md

 # SI-CE Integration Package

-## Automated Capillary Electrophoresis with Sequential Injection

-Welcome to the SI-CE Integration documentation.
-This package provides a unified Python interface for controlling Agilent ChemStation CE systems and Sequential Injection (SI) hardware, enabling fully automated analytical workflows.
+A Python package for automated control of Agilent ChemStation CE systems integrated with Sequential Injection (SI) hardware.
+Enables programmatic sample preparation, method execution, and data acquisition for analytical chemistry workflows.

-Specific coding mentioned later in text was developed for Openlab ChemStation ver.
-C.01.07 SR2 [255] with use of instrumentation consisting of Agilent Technologies 7100 Capillary Electrophoresis (CE) in combination with sequential injection (SI) system.
-Compatibility with different systems was not tested and specific use is left on user consideration.
+This package was developed for OpenLab ChemStation ver.
+C.01.07 SR2 [255] with Agilent Technologies 7100 Capillary Electrophoresis system combined with sequential injection components.
+Compatibility with other systems has not been tested.

 !!! info "Project Status"
     This project is actively developed.